Calendar of Events

 SAAM is about both awareness and prevention of sexual assault, harassment, and abuse.
 Looking at the history of the movement to end sexual violence: It’s impossible to prevent an issue no one knows about, and it’s difficult to make people aware of a problem without providing a solution.
 The two work in tandem.

-Comprehensive Sexuality Education Conference
+Maine Sexuality Education Conference

 Maine’s Annual Comprehensive Sexuality Education Conference began as an opportunity to provide sexuality education updates to school nurses and health teachers.
 Decades later, it has grown into an eagerly anticipated annual event for educators, school nurses, school counselors, and a variety of other youth-serving professionals.
 Every year we are excited to come together to share new and innovative programming, develop skills and knowledge, and provide resources for delivering positive, inclusive sexual health education.